 Different types of designers explained

-You probably heard terms like graphic design, product design or even fashion design.
-Why not just call them designer?
+You probably heard terms like graphic designer, product designer, or even fashion designer.
+Why not just call all of them a designer?
 Let me try to explain the different types of design roles.

 Understanding the Design World

-The design world is always changing as technology and innovation continues to evolve.
+The design world is always changing, as technology and innovation continue to evolve.
 Every day, new products and services are created that require the assistance of design.
-This constant change can make it are to identify every relevant design area.
+This constant change can make it difficult to identify every relevant design area.

-The word design itself is a pretty broad term that can be applied to a wield range of fields - from magazine editorial to car development-, thus creating a equally large amount of types of design jobs and/or roles.
-A designer’s role is usually defined by what they create, however every design job share a common goal: being at service of people and develop innovative products and/or services experiences that improve the quality of the client.
+The word design itself is a pretty broad term that can be applied to a wield range of fields - from magazine editorial to car development-, thus creating an equally large number of design jobs and/or roles.
+A designer’s role is usually defined by what they create.
+However, every design jo shares a common goal: being at the service of people and developing innovative products and/or services experiences that improve the client's quality.

-Here I will share some insight about a few common design roles that are focused on the following fields:
+Here I will share some insight into a few common design roles that are focused on the following fields:

 Although the definition shifts from time to time, contemporary product design is defined by the process of making shippable physical or digital products.
-It’s about problem-solving and creating usable products and experiences, it’s about visualizing the needs of the user and develop a possible solution where details matter.
+It’s about problem-solving and creating usable products and experiences while visualizing the user's needs and developing a possible solution where details matter.

-The product designer goes through an analytical process and relies on a problem-solving approach to improve the quality of life of the end user.
+The product designer goes through an analytical process and relies on a problem-solving approach to improve the end-user quality of life.
 They create meaningful products and experiences capable of solving problems.

 Product design can be applied to many different fields, and the designer usually works with other professionals when developing a product.
-While a product designer is not necessarily in charge of the mechanical and technological aspects of a product, they focus however on the experience.
-They are in a constant loop of analyzing, designing, testing, launching, monitoring, and improving.
+While a product designer is not necessarily in charge of a product's mechanical and technological aspects, they put their efforts into the user experience.
+They are constantly analyzing, designing, testing, launching, monitoring, and improving.

 The product design and engineering of the single-speed bike Speed ONE is a good example of product design.

-Graphic Design is a form communication that leverages visual elements to convey ideas.
-It has become an umbrella term that covers various types of design work, from logos to brochures to packaging, and so much more.
+Graphic Design is a form of communication that utilizes visual elements to convey ideas.
+It has become an umbrella term covering various types of design work, from logos to brochures to packaging, and so much more.

-A graphic designer uses typography, color, shapes, and images to bring a concept, idea or message to life.
-They use visually-appealing elements to create attractive designs that can be applied in multiples areas, like marketing, advertising and even production.
-A well designed graphic material is able to catch the attention of a certain audience and entice them to buy or use a certain product/service.
+A graphic designer uses typography, color, shapes, and images to bring a concept, idea, or message to life.
+They use visually-appealing elements to create attractive designs that can be applied in multiples areas, like marketing, advertising, and even production.
+A well designed graphic material can catch the audience's attention and entice them to buy or use a certain product/service.

-Moreover, because of the complexity of the web, there are many relatively new and high in-demand areas that an interactive designer may specialize in.
+Moreover, because of the web's complexity, there are many relatively new and high in-demand areas that an interactive designer may specialize in.
 Below are two fairly recent examples:

 User Experience (UX): A UX designer is responsible for creating user experiences by designing every interaction between the user and the digital product.
-With User Testing, the designer The designer analyses and evaluates the experience that the customer has when using a certain site or app, and makes sure this experience it’s not just difficult or confusing but it also able to cater to all of the client’s needs.
+With User Testing, the designer analyses and evaluates the customer's experience when using a certain site or app and makes sure the experience caters to all of the client’s needs in a simple to understand way.
 While analyzing a specific experience, the UX designer focuses on these seven factors: usability, usefulness, value, credibility, desirability, findability, and accessibility.

-User Interface (UI): A UI designer focuses on how people navigate through a site or an app using elements such as buttons and menus.
+User Interface (UI): A UI designer focuses on how people navigate a site or an app by creating visual elements such as buttons and menus.
 Essentially, the designer creates an interface using certain features and functions on a web product for the user to interact with.
 A UI designer not only designs the graphics but also defines how users interact with those graphics.

 Motion Graphics Designer

-Industrial designers develop every kind of product conceivable for a wide variety of purposes.
+Industrial designers develop every kind of physical product conceivable for a wide variety of purposes.
 They typically specialize in one type of product design, with their work being used in multiple manufacturing industries (i.e. city bicycles, automotive, lounge chairs or housewares…).
-While considering its function and form, a industrial designer uses prototypes, tests and iterates any product from idea to life.
+While considering its function and form, an industrial designer uses prototypes, tests, and iterates any product from idea to life.